 Track Nicotine Replacement Side Effects Safely

 Nicotine replacement side effects tracking means logging your NRT product, dose, timing, symptoms, severity, cravings, and questions so you can spot patterns and discuss them with a healthcare professional.
 Most NRT side effects are mild and short-term when products are used as directed, but sudden chest pain, trouble breathing, fainting, or severe allergic reactions need urgent medical care.
-For NRT warning signs, the NHS advises urgent help for serious allergic reaction symptoms such as swelling, wheezing, or breathing difficulty source.
+For NRT warning signs, the NHS advises urgent help for serious allergic reaction symptoms such as swelling, wheezing, or breathing difficulty the NHS.

 > Definition: An NRT side effects log is a simple daily record of nicotine patch, gum, lozenge, spray, or inhaler use alongside symptoms, cravings, mood, sleep, and clinician questions.